A DEEPER DIVE into the Mystery of Christmas

 58 “Very truly I tell you,” Jesus answered, “before Abraham was born, I am!”
 59 At this, they picked up stones to stone him, but Jesus hid himself, slipping away from the temple grounds.
 (John 8:51-58)

-What a breathtaking statement (a claim so big that it almost got him killed): “Before Abraham was, I am”—not “I was” but said like one who is eternal.
+What a breathtaking statement (a claim so big that it almost got him killed on the spot): “Before Abraham was, I am”—not “I was” but said like one who is eternal.

-“The meek shall inherit the Earth,” meaning those who follow him and his loving and kind ways that did not force these truths about himself on anyone as beliefs but let each person figure it out and choose to believe for him or herself (or choose not to).
+“The meek shall inherit the Earth,” meaning those who follow him and his loving and kind ways that did not force these truths about himself on anyone as beliefs.
+His ways allow each person to figure it out and choose to believe for him- or herself (or choose not to).
 He said the only way to serve him was by loving God and loving others.
 That loving way is, in fact, central to the Christmas message:

 17 The third time he [Jesus] said to him, “Simon son of John, do you love me?”